 All I can say to you is how much I miss you and for as much as I am grateful for, wish we could have more conversations.
 I want to know you, Dad, but alas, I am left to imagine it.

-The post "Dad was a Bricklayer (Dear Photograph)" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2011/11/dad-a-bricklayer/) on November 9, 2011.
+The post "Dad was a Bricklayer (Dear Photograph)" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2011/11/dad-a-bricklayer/) on November 9, 2011.